 Choose skin-friendly makeup.
 Like skin care products, not all types of makeup are created equal.
 This doesn’t mean you must buy the most expensive and professional-grade products out there, but you should get into the habit of reading product labels.

 First, your makeup should be oil-free and noncomedogenic, so it doesn’t clog pores or cause excess dead skin cells to accumulate.
-You may also consider makeup that contains vitamins, such as vitamins A and C, for an added glow.
+Consider makeup that contains vitamins, such as vitamins A and C, for an added glow.

-Resolving sallow skin isn’t a process that happens overnight.
-You’ll likely reap the benefits within four to eight weeks after your skin cells have gone through their natural turnover process.
+Resolving sallow skin doesn’t happen overnight.
+You’ll likely reap the benefits within 4 to 8 weeks after your skin cells have gone through their natural turnover process.

 If you don’t see improvements within a month or two, check in with your healthcare professional or dermatologist.
 They can check for any underlying conditions and advise you on next steps.